Reenika and Andrew:

-Andrew is a third year medical student at the University of Toronto.
+Andrew is a fourth year medical student at the University of Toronto.
 During his first year he received CREMS funding to work in the Liu lab where he studies lung cancer screening.
 His research interest currently centres around early detection in oncology.
 Previously, he has conducted research at Princess Margaret Cancer Centre and London Regional Cancer Centre focusing on different aspects of oncology research, from liquid biopsies to head-and-neck cancer survivorship.

 How do you both work together?
 What roles do each of you play in your work?

 Our different backgrounds gives us each unique perspective on how to solve problems.
 The diversity in views is a strength that we lean heavily on throughout the research process.
 Andrew, coming from a medical perspective, handles the background research and database work.
 Reenika, coming from an epidemiology background, deals with study methodology and data analysis.
 We work together to build a final manuscript.
 Our unique strengths and experience in research complement each other well.

 What field of work did the both of you do prior to working in the Liu lab?

 Reenika: I had done previous research in vaccination hesitancy and epidemiology, as well as social advocacy.